 - it resolves the correct dependency versions for us

-- it can package all our dependencies (including an embedded application server if needed) in a single, runnable fat jar/war and will also:
+- it can package all our dependencies (including an embedded application server if needed) in a single, runnable fat jar/war, and will also:

-- implement a custom ClassLoader to locate and load all the external jar libraries, now nested inside the package
+- implement a custom ClassLoader to locate and load all the external jar libraries now nested inside the package

-- find automatically the main() method and configure it in the manifest, so we don’t have to specify the main class in our java -jar command
+- automatically find the main() method and configure it in the manifest, so we don’t have to specify the main class in our java -jar command

-3. Running the Code with Maven in Exploded Form
+3. Running the Code With Maven in Exploded Form

 When we’re working on a web application, we can leverage another very interesting feature of the Spring Boot Maven plugin: the ability to automatically deploy our web application in an embedded application server.